KemasRaihan/CustomerLoyaltySystem/README.md

 # CustomerLoyaltySystem

-An ASP.NET framework website where customers can earn points by purchasing products.
+An ASP.NET website where customers can earn points by purchasing products.

 For testing, try